Purpose of Collection:

 - Due to the interdisciplinary and broad applicability of geospatial information and data, virtually all undergraduate and graduate programs have been active users of our GIS resources and support services, with over 44 departments actively using Carleton's ArcGIS data and software.

 - The Faculty of Engineering & Design, Faculty of Arts & Social Sciences, and Faculty of Science represent the top three faculties with departments and programs using our geospatial resources and services.

 - Small-scale mapping - political and administrative divisions; physical geography: geology, soils, landscapes, environment, natural resources, topography; human geography: population, socio-economic patterns, land use, transportation systems, historical events; aerial imagery; LiDAR.

-Local geospatial data files are donated by the City of Ottawa and the National Capital Commission.
+- Local geospatial data files are provided by the City of Ottawa and the National Capital Commission.
 Research level (4+).

-Requests for specific data sets are evaluated for purchase according to their relevance to the teaching and research needs of the university.
-Such requests from researchers are filled where possible; decisions not to acquire are affected by availability, cost, dependability of the data producer, data management issues and licensing restrictions.
+- Specific area requests - Requests for specific datasets are evaluated for acquisition according to their relevance to the teaching and research needs of the university.
+Such requests from researchers are filled where possible; decisions not to acquire are affected by availability, cost, dependability of the data producer, data management issues and licensing restrictions

 - National Capital area, Ottawa/Gatineau (formerly Hull)